 Are you living with Diabetes Mellitus?
 Call us today for a FREE consultation or fill out the Case Evaluation Form to begin Stem Cell and Diabetes treatment.

-Diabetes Mellitus is a condition in which the body either doesn’t produce its own insulin or doesn’t respond to the insulin that is being produced.
+Diabetes Mellitus is a condition where the body either doesn’t produce its own insulin or doesn’t respond to the insulin that is being produced.
 This often happens because the patient’s pancreas, the organ responsible for insulin creation, does not function correctly.

 This is the case when a patient has Type I diabetes, and the symptoms often become obvious during a patient’s childhood.
 In other cases, the body may have built up an insulin resistance over time due to obesity or poor diet; this is referred to as Type II diabetes and is more common in older adults.